DETAILED ACTION

 Greyscale

-As to Claim 6, Ito discloses:
+As to Claim 6, the obvious modification of Ito in view of Saturley discloses:

-wherein the top edge comprises a top external surface on a perimeter of the cage structure and a top internal surface facing the first middle surface (defined top edge has external surface facing top P2 (P) and bottom surface facing 112M of defined middle surface), and wherein the bottom edge comprises a bottom internal surface facing the second middle surface (internal surface of defined bottom edge faces 112H of defined middle edge) and a bottom external surface on the perimeter of the cage structure (defined bottom edge has a surface facing perimeter of defined cage structure).
+wherein the top edge comprises a top external surface on a perimeter of the cage structure and a top internal surface facing the first middle surface (defined top edge has external surface facing top P2 (P) and bottom surface facing 112M of defined middle surface), and wherein the bottom edge comprises a bottom internal surface facing the second middle surface (internal surface of defined bottom edge faces 112H of defined middle edge) and a bottom external surface on the perimeter of the cage structure (defined bottom edge has a surface facing perimeter of defined cage structure; Ito).

-As to Claim 10, Ito discloses:
+As to Claim 10, the obvious modification of Ito in view of Saturley discloses:

 wherein the first riding heatsink (420 above top edge, see Fig. in rejection of claim 5 above) has a first thickness and the second riding heatsink (420 below bottom edge) has a second thickness different from the first thickness (each heat sink 420 has a protruding part on the bottom face, therefore providing a varied thickness throughout the entire heat sink 420; the thickness of the heat sink 420 at the protruding part of the first heat sink is different than the thickness of the second heat sink at a location that is not the protruding part; Par.
-0105 “the heat sink 420 accommodated in the second port P2 (in detail, a protruding part provided on the bottom face of the heat sink 420) enters the first port P1 via the through-opening 112Hb and then comes into contact with the optical module 410 accommodated in the first port P1”).
+0105 “the heat sink 420 accommodated in the second port P2 (in detail, a protruding part provided on the bottom face of the heat sink 420) enters the first port P1 via the through-opening 112Hb and then comes into contact with the optical module 410 accommodated in the first port P1”; Ito).

 As to Claim 11, Ito discloses: